rrwick/Filtlong/README.md

 When run, Filtlong carries out the following steps:

 1. If an external reference was provided, hash all of the reference's 16-mers.
     * If the reference is an assembly, then Filtlong simply hashes all 16-mers in the assembly.
     * If the reference is in Illumina reads, then the 16-mer has to be encountered a few times before it's hashed (to avoid hashing 16-mers that result from read errors).
-2. Score each of the input reads.
+2. Look at each of the input reads to get length and quality information.
-  * Each read gets a final scores which is a function of its length, mean quality and window quality (see [Read scoring](#read-scoring) for more information).
     * If a read fails to meet any of the hard thresholds (`--min_length`, `--min_mean_q` or `--min_window_q`) then it is marked as 'fail' now.
     * If `--trim` or `--split` was used, then 'child' reads are made here (see [Trimming and splitting](#trimming-and-splitting) for more information).
 Each child read is scored using the same read scoring logic.
     * If `--verbose` was used, display detailed information about the read scoring.
 3. Gather up all reads eligible for output.
 If neither `--trim` nor `--split` was used, this is simply the original set of reads.
 If `--trim` or `--split` was used, then the child reads replace the original reads.
+4. Give each read a final score (see [Read scoring](#read-scoring) for more information).
-4. If `--target_bases` and/or `--keep_percent` was used, sort the reads by quality and set an appropriate score threshold.
+4. If `--target_bases` and/or `--keep_percent` was used, sort the reads by their final score and set an appropriate threshold.
 Reads which fall below the threshold are marked as 'fail'.
-  * If both `--target_bases` and `--keep_percent` are used, then the threshold is set to the more stringent of the two.
+    * If both `--target_bases` and `--keep_percent` are used, the threshold is set to the more stringent of the two.
 5. Output all reads which are not marked as 'fail' to stdout.
     * Reads are outputted in the same order as the input file (not in in quality-sorted order).

 ## Read scoring